blakegearin/favicon-packs/README.md

   - Boxicons
     - Not right now.
 It's missing support for sprites and tags.
   - Material Symbols
-    - No. It's a smaller, marketed toward enterprise, and made by a megacorporation that may deprecate it at any time.
+    - No. It's a smaller, marketed toward enterprise, and made by a mega-corporation that may deprecate it at any time.
   - Something else
     - Generally speaking, it needs to have a public CDN to fetch all icons in bulk (sprite or symbols or SVGs).
 The same goes for tags which enable search.
 CSS or font-based solutions are not compatible.
     - Uploading your own files is always an option!

+## Contributing

+This was built using Visual Studio Code and includes a `.vscode` directory with settings that enable auto-formatting on JS and HTML files.

 ## Credits